The Halloween Menu in Literature: Edgar Allan Poe’s Black Cat

 Photo from arteyfotografia

 One of his greatest stories that has been freaking you out since 1843 is the story whose main character is a majestic black cat, Pluto.
 The main characters’ universe revolves around Pluto and of course the creature has similar feelings for his master.
-But this symbiosis wasn’t meant to last due to the intervention of alcohol in the character’s life.
+But this symbiosis wasn’t meant to last due to the intervention of alcohol (Not to be confused with an alcohol intervention.) in the character’s life.
 As his drinking habit began to take more of his life, his relation with his favorite pet deteriorated to the point where he did unspeakable acts.

 The fury of a demon instantly possessed me.
 I knew myself no longer.
 My original soul seemed, at once, to take its flight from my body; and a more than fiendish malevolence, gin-nurtured, thrilled every fiber of my frame.
 I took from my waistcoat-pocket a pen-knife, opened it, grasped the poor beast by the throat, and deliberately cut one of its eyes from the socket!
 I blush, I burn, I shudder, while I pen the damnable atrocity.